 Real estate is often glamorized as an industry where agents consistently go above and beyond the call of duty for their clients, and are always “on”.
-Agents are the gatekeepers of information, and clients who work 9-5 need to be able to contact agents after work and on weekends.
+We’re the gatekeepers of information, and we understand that most professionals work 9-5, so we are available after hours for those clients.
 However, there are a set of unspoken etiquette rules that we would like to put out there.

 When Working With An Agent It’s Important To Remember:

 With no salary, benefits, fall-backs, or unemployment insurance, realtors need to make sales, and they need repeat and referral business.
 They are very motivated to exceed your expectations, so you use them in the future and also refer your friends and family to them.
 But, it’s very unethical to use an agent with the intention of cutting them out the deal.
 However, sometimes after a few months of searching, you cannot find a home and decide to stay put, that’s fine.
 Just call them back up once you decide to move again.